 I had looked forward to seeing Silver Lake, but that didn’t happen.
 So only the 8000′-plus high points were visible through the mists.
 The shady side of Mount Spickard, Mount Custer, and Mount Rham seemed eerie.

-Above us was a blue sky plus the sun.
+Above us was a blue sky, plus the sun.
 Everything to the east was still under thick clouds to see inside Canada.
-But I saw Redoubt Glacier to the west, and a quick glimpse of Jack Mountain before the clouds engulfed it.
+But I could see Redoubt Glacier to the west, and a quick view of Jack Mountain before the clouds engulfed it.

 See more trip photos here.